youyanggu/covid19_projections/about.md

 ### Sample Summary of IHME Bad Predictions

-The death toll that IHME projected will take *four months* to reach was exceeded in *six days*.
+In their April 15 model, the death toll that IHME projected will take *four months* to reach was in fact exceeded in *six days*:

 |  | April 21 Total Deaths | IHME Aug proj. deaths from Apr 15 | Our Aug proj. deaths from Apr 15
 | --- | --- | --- | --- |